 - Asakusa – This is the neighborhood where you’ll find the popular tourist destination: Senso-Ji Temple.
 There are lots of restaurant and shopping options here too.
 Note that the shopping you’ll find here is catered towards tourists, so you can buy all the souvenirs that you need here.
 For a stay in a traditional Japanese home in this district, check out the The Edo Sakura for your stay.

-Getting Around: Tokyo has a very extensive metro system, and you just need to buy the IC Card in order to travel this network of trains as well as any metro in the whole country!
-You can purchase your IC Card at nearly any station that you use in the city.
+Getting Around: Tokyo has a very extensive subway system, and you just need to buy the IC Card in order to travel this network of trains as well as any metro in the whole country!
+You can purchase your IC Card at nearly any subway station that you use in the city.
+If you get overwhelmed by the scale of the subway system, you can also access google maps to identify where to start your metro trip based on your current location.

 When to Go: If you are from the Northern Hemisphere, you are likely very familiar with the seasons in Tokyo.
 I recommend visiting the city during the season that you like the most.
 One season that it pretty popular is the spring, for viewing of the Japanese cherry blossums.
 If you want to avoid extreme heat or cold, consider traveling from March – May or from September – November.